This post reviews the best tips to strengthen your marriage after baby.

 Remember, before we were parents or spouses, we were individuals.

 Taking the time to dedicate to ourselves to do what it was we love as individuals help prevent us from getting sucked into our marriage and getting consumed by parenthood.

-This is why marriage after baby is so hard, you have to carve out time for yourself, your spouse, and your baby, shits hard!
+This is why marriage after baby is so hard, you have to carve out time for yourself, your spouse, and your baby, sh*ts hard!

 Us moms have a hard time stopping.

-Our brains are just so hardwired to multitask and take on a bajillion projects we can get into mom autopilot fast.
+Our brains are so hardwired to multitask and take on a bajillion projects that we can get into mom autopilot fast.